-In this episode, Jenn will share:
+In this episode, Jacque will share:

-How she knew it was time to leave her group practice, even though it felt like leaving her family
+- How she knew it was time to leave her group practice, even though it felt like leaving her family

-The mindset shifts that had to occur for her to go out on her own in solo practice from the group practice
+- The mindset shifts that had to occur for her to go out on her own in solo practice from the group practice

-3 Actionable strategies Jenn took to build her own practice after leaving a group
+- 3 Actionable strategies Jenn took to build her own practice after leaving a group

-What it was like to move from a $50 fee to a $100 fee to $175 and the surprising feelings that came up around this transition.
+- What it was like to move from a $50 fee to a $100 fee to $175 and the surprising feelings that came up around this transition.

-The feeling of panic she experienced when experimenting with a $250 fee.
+- The feeling of panic she experienced when experimenting with a $250 fee.

-How getting her fees right gave her the time to branch out and start a podcast.
+- How getting her fees right gave her the time to branch out and start a podcast.

-More about Jenn:
+More about Jenn

 Jenn is a no-bullshit allowed therapist in the DC Metro area, who loves artisan made mint chocolate chip ice cream with loads of dark chocolate syrup, buying too many books on Amazon, and digging deep with young professionals who live balls to the walls and kickass at work, but long for to understand themselves on a deep, meaningful level.
-Check out her amazing podcast Scattered Tribe.